For engineering hiring teams

 Is this EEOC-compliant?
 Can the AI introduce bias?

-We don't claim to be unbiased — no AI system is.
-We do claim to be auditable: every score has a transcript citation, every rubric weight is visible, and you can mask candidate names from your reviewers.
-We publish our bias methodology and update it as we gather more data.
+We don't claim to be unbiased; no AI system is.
+We do claim to be auditable: every score has a transcript citation and every rubric weight is visible, so your team can review, override, and reweight on the cases that matter.
 If your jurisdiction requires NYC Local Law 144-style audits, talk to us before signing.
+We're still pre-launch, and we want compliance scope nailed down before we onboard.

 What happens to candidate data?